Editor’s note: This article has been updated with new information throughout.

 Delaware

-Rep. Lisa Blunt Rochester currently represents Delaware’s only U.S. House district and is heavily favored to move to the upper chamber.
-She has the backing of President Joe Biden, who represented the state in the Senate for more than 35 years, and current Democratic Sen. Tom Carper, who announced his retirement last year and pointed to Blunt Rochester as a worthy successor.
+Rep. Lisa Blunt Rochester, who currently represents Delaware’s only U.S. House district, is projected to win her race against Republican Eric Hansen.
+She had the backing of President Joe Biden, who represented the state in the Senate for more than 35 years, and current Democratic Sen. Tom Carper, who announced his retirement last year and pointed to Blunt Rochester as a worthy successor.

 Florida

-Republican Sen. Rick Scott is competing against former Rep. Debbie Mucarsel-Powell, who has linked immigration, abortion and freedom in her run.
+Republican Sen. Rick Scott is projected to win reelection in his race against former Rep. Debbie Mucarsel-Powell, who linked immigration, abortion and freedom in her run.
 The longtime swing state has in recent cycles moved to the right.
-It too has a ballot measure to protect abortion that will have an unknown impact on candidate races but Scott is still heavily favored to win.
+It too has a ballot measure to protect abortion that will have an unknown impact on candidate races.

 Maryland

-Democrat Angela Alsobrooks, the Prince George’s County executive, is running against Republican Larry Hogan, the state’s former Republican governor.
-Hogan was a popular governor during his term that ended last year, but Maryland is a blue state — and Alsobrooks has been running in part on Democrats holding Senate control.
+Democrat Angela Alsobrooks, the Prince George’s County executive, is projected to win in her race against Republican Larry Hogan, the state’s former Republican governor.
+Hogan was a popular governor during his term that ended last year, but Maryland is a blue state — and Alsobrooks also ran in part on Democrats holding Senate control.

 Michigan

-Democratic Rep. Elissa Slotkin is facing Republican Mike Rogers, a former House member and a onetime Trump critic who was endorsed by him in his primary.
+Democratic Rep. Elissa Slotkin is projected to win over Republican Mike Rogers, a former House member and a onetime Trump critic who was endorsed by him in his primary.
 Slotkin is a former CIA analyst, who served on the National Security Council under Republican President George W. Bush and in the State Department while Democrat Barack Obama was president.
 She’s part of a group of Democratic women who have figured out how to win in the swing state of Michigan.
-Hers is one of the most competitive Senate races in the country.
-Michigan is also a presidential battleground.

 Nebraska